ken505/next-todo-2.0/README.md

 - Finished to 14
 - firebase import from \_App.
-- Is \_app the right import destination? → maybe yes
+- Is \_app the right import destination? → maybe yes.